neptune-ai/docs/docs/getting-started/installation/installation_notebooks.rst

 About neptune-notebooks
 -----------------------

-neptune-notebooks is a Python package hosted `here <https://pypi.org/project/neptune-notebooks>`_.
+neptune-notebooks is a Python package hosted on pip.
 It includes:

 - A very basic CLI (command line interface) for uploading notebooks.
 - Standard Jupyter extension.
 The extension is written in Javascript and is visible in the web-based Jupyter UI.
 It is not hosted anywhere separately, only as part of the python package.